jupyter-book/thebe/README.md

 is a simple HTML page that demonstrates Thebelab functionality.
 You can edit it to test out new features or configurations.

-This will start Webpack which will bundle and serve the source code.
-This also will automatically reload re-build changes to the source code, however, you'll be required to refresh the page.
+Running `npm run` will start Webpack which will bundle and serve the source code along with `development.html`.
+As you change the code in Thebelab, the javascript will automatically be re-built, but you'll be required to refresh the page.

 ## Acknowledgements